Cortisol: Metabolism of glucose

+Cortisol plays a crucial role in regulating glucose metabolism and promotes gluconeogenesis (glucose synthesis) in the liver, producing glucose to provide to other tissues.
+It also increases blood glucose levels by reducing glucose uptake in muscle and adipose tissue, decreasing protein synthesis, and increasing the breakdown of fats into fatty acids (lipolysis).
+All of these metabolic steps have the net effect of increasing blood glucose levels, which fuel the brain and other tissues during the fight-or-flight response.
+Cortisol is also responsible for releasing amino acids from muscle, providing a substrate for gluconeogenesis.
+Its impact is complex and diverse.

 In general, cortisol stimulates gluconeogenesis (the synthesis of 'new' glucose from non-carbohydrate sources, which occurs mainly in the liver, but also in the kidneys and small intestine under certain circumstances).
 The net effect is an increase in the concentration of glucose in the blood, further complemented by a decrease in the sensitivity of peripheral tissue to insulin, thus preventing this tissue from taking the glucose from the blood.
 Cortisol has a permissive effect on the actions of hormones that increase glucose production, such as glucagon and adrenaline.

 Cortisol also plays an important, but indirect, role in liver and muscle glycogenolysis (the breaking down of glycogen to glucose-1-phosphate and glucose) which occurs as a result of the action of glucagon and adrenaline.
 Additionally, cortisol facilitates the activation of glycogen phosphorylase, which is necessary for adrenaline to have an effect on glycogenolysis.

-Paradoxically, cortisol promotes not only gluconeogenesis in the liver, but also glycogenesis.
-Cortisol is thus better thought of as stimulating glucose/glycogen turnover in the liver.
+It is paradoxical that cortisol promotes not only gluconeogenesis (biosynthesis of glucose molecules) in the liver, but also glycogenesis (polymerization of glucose molecules into glycogen): cortisol is thus better thought of as stimulating glucose/glycogen turnover in the liver.
 This is in contrast to cortisol's effect in the skeletal muscle where glycogenolysis is promoted indirectly through catecholamines.
+In this way, cortisol and catecholamines work synergistically to promote the breakdown of muscle glycogen into glucose for use in the muscle tissue.